What is the difference between a holding tank and a septic tank?

 How often should my septic tank be pumped?

 Whether your septic tank should be pumped depends on the size of the tank and the number of people using the plumbing system in your home, cottage, or business.
 The Ministry of the Environment’s general rule is that septic tanks should be inspected regularly and pumped every 3-5 years.
-If you are unsure when the septic tank was last pumped, the best thing you can do is to have it inspected and then pumped if necessary.
+If you are unsure when the septic tank was last pumped, the best thing you can do is to have it pumped then our service technicians can recommend a maintenance schedule for you.

 How can I prepare my tank for a pump out?